 Ahhh, the hard part is over!
 You’ve done all the work.
 Everything is planned, packed, and ready to go.
 Everything on the elopement checklist has been marked off (such a good feeling, right?!).
 Now you just get to enjoy your adventure elopement, knowing you’ve made the awesome decision to get married in just about the most epic way possible.

 P.S.
-As Colorado elopement and adventure wedding photographers, we pride ourselves on not just documenting your adventure elopement or small mountain wedding, but helping you plan out all the little details as well — like helping you figure out the perfect time of year for your Colorado elopement and other details included on this elopement checklist.
+As Colorado elopement and adventure wedding photographers, we pride ourselves on not just documenting your adventure elopement or small mountain wedding, but providing advice on the little details as well — like helping you determine the perfect time of year for your Colorado elopement and other details included on this elopement checklist.

-Sure, we pride ourselves in taking killer photos of killer people in killer places, but we’re firm believers that your adventure wedding photographer should be so much more than that.
-They should be a resource and guide to you during the whole adventure elopement planning process.
+We’re firm believers that your adventure wedding photographer should be a resource to you during the adventure elopement process.
 Why?
 Because we’ve eloped too, and we don’t think anyone should have to go through this process alone.
 So if that sounds like your vibe, we’d love to chat with you about your dream adventure elopement.

 Check out some of our favorite elopement and adventure wedding planning resources: